dwright37/dwright37.github.io/_pages/cv.md

 Work experience
 ======
+* Current: Tenure Track Assistant Professor
+  * Aalborg University Copenhagen (Copenhagen)
+  * TT Assistant Professor in the Department of Computer Science

-* Postdoctoral Researcher
+* February 2023 to January 2026: Postdoctoral Researcher
-  * University of Copenhagen (Copenhagen)
+  * University of Copenhagen (Copenhagen) and University of Michigan (USA)
   * My current projects are two-fold: developing more resources and methods for analyzing science communication, and developing methods for sustainable machine learning.

-* October 2019 to present: PhD Student
+* October 2019 to March 2023: PhD Student
   * University of Copenhagen (Copenhagen)
   * Research on natural langauge processing and machine learning: fact checking, scholarly document processing, and domain adaptation
   * Supervisor: [Isabelle Augenstein](https://isabelleaugenstein.github.io/)